fairmanager/spodr/README.md

 When you don't provide `--pin-roots`, your root projects are still linked into every location in the dependency tree, where their version matches the requested semver range.
 This can lead to instances of your root projects being downloaded into the package cache, with versions differing from those in your work area.
 This commonly happens when you don't have all of your "own" packages in the work area.

-Usually, you want to provide `--pin-roots` whenever you install dependencies. **This might become the default in the final implementation.**
+Usually, you want to provide `--pin-roots` whenever you install dependencies. **This might become the default in the final implementation and will have to be disabled with `--no-pin-roots`.**

 #### Updating the cache